 The museum has one of the largest scientific collections in the world, comprising about 4.5 million specimens of flowering plants, ferns, algae, mosses, fungi, slime molds, lichens and bacteria.
 At the department, we conduct organism-centred research in botany and mycology.

 The herbaria of vascular plants at the department is one of the largest in the world, with approximately three million specimens.

-Collections consists of specimens from all over the world collected from the 1800th century until now.
+Collections consist of specimens from all over the world collected from the 1800th century until now.

 The collections have high historical and scientific value, and are used as a base for the research at the department, but also by scientists all over the world.